MOST RECENT

 What to Expect on The Driving Test

-It is up to you to provide a vehicle for your Texas drivers test, the DPS does not offer cars for rent that you could use.
+It is up to you to provide a vehicle for your Texas road test, the DPS does not offer cars for rent that you could use.
 You must carry proper car insurance, the vehicle must be registered, titled and be in good mechanical condition.
-Your examiner will conduct a quick safety inspection of your vehicle and if the vehicle does not pass this inspection, you will need to reschedule the road exam.
+Your examiner will conduct a quick safety inspection of your vehicle and if the vehicle does not pass this inspection, you will need to reschedule the driving test.

 During your Texas driver's test, you are tested on four main subjects: